fare/asdf/doc/best_practices.md

 You MUST NOT use `asdf:run-shell-command`, `asdf:system-definition-pathname`,
 or other deprecated functions that were once recommended in the time of ASDF 1.
 They will be removed in the near future (one to two year horizon).
-ASDF 3.2 will issue a `style-warning` when you do, and ASDF 3.3 will issue a full `warning`, which will break the SBCL build.
+ASDF 3.2 or 3.3 will issue a `style-warning` when you do, and some future version of ASDF will issue a full `warning`, which will then break the SBCL build.
 See `backward-interface.lisp` for a list of deprecated function — or just heed the damn warnings.

 ### Simple Testing